-Weight loss surgery can significantly improve sleep-related comorbidities, also known as sleep disorders.
-Make your bedroom sleeping environment as optimized as you can, such as mattress, lighting, etc. Also, one of the most natural ways to sleep is scents.
-Here are best scents that can help relaxation and promote sleep:
+Make your bedroom sleeping environment as optimized as you can, such as a mattress, lighting, etc. One of the most natural ways to relax is scents.
+Here are the best scents that can help relaxation and promote sleep:

 - Lemon or Yuzu

 - Clary sage